Tax Management India. Com

 1. ISSUES PRESENTED and CONSIDERED

-The core legal question in this case is:
+The core legal issue presented in this judgment is:

-• Whether the reduction in share capital of a company, resulting in a proportional reduction in the number of shares held by an assessee, constitutes a "transfer" under Section 2(47) of the Income Tax Act, 1961, allowing the assessee to claim a capital loss.
+• Whether the reduction in share capital of a company, leading to a proportional reduction in the number of shares held by an assessee, constitutes a "transfer" of a capital asset under Section 2(47) of the Income Tax Act, 1961, thereby allowing the assessee to claim a capital loss.

 2. ISSUE-WISE DETAILED ANALYSIS